hotosm/oam-docs-hugo/README.md

 #### Table of Contents

-By defualt in the main project config.toml file a right hand side Table of Contents is disabled.
+By default in the main project ``` config.toml ``` file a right hand side Table of Contents is disabled.
 If you need this enabled project-wide you can change this value to ``` true ``` in the TOML file or override in individual Markdown file by adding the ```  ``` option to the front matter.
 Table of contents will create a list of anchor points from the markdown header elements
 (``` # ## ### ### ```) and clicking them will auto scroll you to that section of the page.

 e.g